-How to Get Your Puppy Out of Your Bed and Into a Dog Bed
+How to – Training Dogs Out of Your Bed and Into a Dog Bed

 It may have seemed like a good idea to snuggle with your newly adopted pup when he only weighed 10 pounds.
 But puppies quickly grow, and their energy only increases.
 If you’ve got medical equipment, books, or anyone else in bed, it can get overcrowded pretty fast.
 Though it may take some time and effort, you can successfully move your puppy out of your bed to a dog bed.